DroidScript/Docs/files/en/MUI/colors.md

 MUI colors are accessible through the **colors** property of the MUI object.

 _Tip.
-To avoid longer lines assign the color set to a variable example_
+To avoid longer lines assign the color set to a variable_
 <js noinl>var gray = MUI.colors.blueGray</js>

 To select a color and shading choose the right property of the base color objects: _lighten4_, _lighten3_, _lighten2_, _lighten1_, _darken1_, _darken2_, _darken3_, _darken4_.